-Land banks are a powerful, recently-created method of revitalizing cities suffering from depopulation, often combined with deindustrialization.
+Land banks are a powerful, fairly-recently-created method of revitalizing cities suffering from depopulation, often combined with deindustrialization.
 In other words, communities with large inventories of vacant, tax-foreclosed properties.

 According to the Center for Community Progress (CCP), the following eleven states have passed comprehensive state-enabling land bank legislation as of August 2015: